 A Swi function runs to completion unless it is interrupted by a Hwi or preempted by a higher-priority Swi.

-Any Hwi ISR that triggers or posts a Swi must have been invoked by the Hwi dispatcher.
+Any hardware ISR that triggers or posts a Swi must have been invoked by the Hwi dispatcher.
+That is, the Swi must be triggered by a function called from a Hwi object.

 2.4.1 Creating Swi Objects